-Tattoo artist taxes 2026: VAT, social charges, the complete guide
+Tattoo artist taxes in France 2026: VAT, URSSAF

-Tattoo artist taxes 2026: VAT, social charges, complete guide
+Tattoo artist taxes in France 2026: VAT, URSSAF, charges

-The tax picture for a tattoo artist in 2026 isn't a mystery — it's a stack of rules nobody explains in art school.
-VAT, social contributions, self-employed status, simple vs real regime, accountant or not: this numbered guide walks through every charge on your turnover, with adaptations for UK, EU and US contexts.
-For the complete pillar on running a studio, read our « Tattoo studio management » guide first; this article focuses on the tax and social side.
+The tax picture for a tattoo artist in France in 2026 isn't a mystery — it's a stack of rules nobody explains in art school.
+VAT, URSSAF contributions, BNC status, micro vs real regime, accountant or not: this numbered guide walks through every charge on your turnover.
+For the complete pillar on running a studio, read our « Tattoo studio management » guide first; this article focuses on the French tax and social side.

 Which to pick